Nikhil-Doal/ray-tracing/README.md

 **Lambertian diffuse** surfaces scatter incoming light according to a cosine-weighted hemisphere distribution.
 The scattering PDF is analytically available, enabling proper MIS weighting against light sampling.

-**Metal / specular** surfaces reflect rays about the surface normal with an optional fuzz parameter that perturbs the reflected direction, simulating roughened metallic surfaces.
+**Metal / specular** surfaces reflect rays about the surface normal with an optional fuzz parameter that perturbs the reflected direction, simulating roughened metallic surfaces or a mirror if set to 0.

 **Dielectric / glass** surfaces implement Snell's law refraction with Schlick's approximation for the Fresnel reflectance term.
 Total internal reflection is handled correctly.
 The material is flagged as transmissive so that NEE shadow rays do not incorrectly occlude behind glass.